-The TransNETS committee was replaced by the UKINETs Research Committee in early 2016, this committee will now oversee the application process and award of the new NET Patient Foundation grants.
-Applications for the 2016 grant are now open.
-Please see below for details.
+The TransNETS committee was replaced by the UKINETs Research Committee in early 2016.
+Whilst in 2017 the NET Patient Foundation is unable to offer a grant, this committee will oversee the application process and award of any future NET Patient Foundation grants.

 Professor Mark Prichard led a team aiming to understand the cause of genetic changes that result in neuroendocrine tumours of the stomach.
 Prof Prichard is Professor of Gastroenterology at the Institute of Translational Medicine, University of Liverpool.

 Neuroendocrine tumours (NETs) of the stomach occur most commonly in patients who have pernicious anaemia.
 In this condition, patients can no longer produce stomach acid.
 This means that they cannot absorb vitamin B12 from their food and this leads to the development of anaemia.